fraganator/archive-cache-manager/README.md

 A LaunchBox plugin which caches extracted ROM archives, letting you play games faster.
 Also allows launching individual files from archives, and loading preferred files from an archive.

-## New in v2.0.10
+## New in v2.11
-* Support for LaunchBox 12.8 Extract ROM per platform setting.
-    * *Note this release is for LaunchBox 12.8 and above only.*
+* Multi-disc support and automatic M3U generation!
+    * Extract and cache all discs in a multi-disc game
+    * Generate and use M3U where supported by emulator / platform
+* Custom filename priority for all emulators / platforms
+* Minor bug fixes

 ## Description
 When a compressed ROM (in zip, 7z, or rar format) is first extracted, it is stored in the archive cache.
 The next time it is played, the game is loaded directly from the cache, virtually eliminating wait time.